-- have a retroactive (start) date that is the first day the certifier was accredited, whether this was by the Building Professionals Board or a former accreditation body
+- have a retroactive (start) date that is the first day the certifier was accredited, whether this was by NSW Fair Trading or a former accreditation body

 - indemnify the certifier against their ‘statutory liability’, which essentially means any breach of professional duty and is defined in the BP Regulation

 - provide the minimum level of cover required by the BP Regulation